-Main Objective - To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
-There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns.

-Investment pattern - The tentative Equity / Debt / Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
+- Main Objective To seek long term capital growth and income through investments in equity and equity related securities and fixed income instruments.
+However, there is no assurance that the investment objective of the Scheme will be achieved.. - Investment pattern The tentative Equity / Debt / Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short term period on defensive considerations.
 Refer Section II.C.